 An Orangery is a place where orange trees go to survive the winter.

 In the days of King Louis XIV – the King who built Versailles – it was good manners to gift the King one’s own orange trees.

-Besides, the King had also obtained a lot of orange trees from Portugal, Spain, and Italy for his garden.
+Besides, the King had also obtained many orange trees from Portugal, Spain, and Italy for his garden.

-These orange trees were also accompanied by Lemon, Oleander, Palm, and Pomegranate trees.
+Along with orange trees, the King was also interested in Lemon, Oleander, Palm, and Pomegranate trees.

 These trees didn’t do well in winter and needed warmer conditions.

 This Orangery is 150 meters long with a 13-meter-high vaulted ceiling.
 It has 4 to 5-meter walls to keep the cold out.